ABS - See Annual Benefits Statement.

 Special Medical Committee - The committee to which a member may apply for a review of a decision by the TRS Medical Board.

 Stable-Value Fund - Formerly one of the Passport Funds (TRS' investment choices); this fund became the Bond Fund as of January 1, 2012.
 The Stable-Value Fund invested in Guaranteed Investment Contracts (GICs), wrapped fixed-income securities, and other stable-value investment vehicles.
 The objectives were to preserve principal and to provide a steady rate of return.
-The Stable-Value Fund utilized "wrapper agreements" from banks or insurance companies to provide for participant transactions at book value; the Bond Fund provides for participant transactions at market value.
+The Stable-Value Fund utilized "wrapper agreements" from banks or insurance companies to provide for participant transactions at book value.

 Tax-Deferred Annuity (TDA) - The defined-contribution program, established under Section 403(b) of the Internal Revenue Code, which provides TRS members with the opportunity to save additional funds for retirement on a tax-deferred basis.
 Contributions and the investment return they earn can grow quickly because taxes are deferred until the member receives the funds.